Kodam II/Sriwijaya

-Military Region Command II/Sriwijaya (Komando Daerah Militer II/Sriwijaya or Kodam II/Sriwijaya) is an Indonesian Army Regional Military Command that covers the provinces of Bengkulu, Jambi, South Sumatra, Bangka-Belitung Islands and Lampung.
+Military Region Command II/Sriwijaya (Komando Daerah Militer II/Sriwijaya or Kodam II/Sriwijaya) is an Indonesian Army Regional Military Command that covers the provinces of South Sumatra and Bangka-Belitung Islands.

 Starting from the existence of armed organizations that ever existed in South Sumatera, such as the People's Security Body Guards (BPKR), later transformed into the People's Security Army (TKR) within Southern Sumatra, form part of the long lineage held by the regional command.
 The command is named after the legendary kingdom of Srivijaya.